avreal/avillarreal.io/content/posts/awsfortigatevpn.md

 ![pubsubassoc](/1resources/images/awsvpn/pubsubassoc.PNG)

-Note that I have 2 of each public/private subnets for availability reasons but this lab will just explore using one subnet in the VPN.
+Note that I have 2 of each public/private subnets for availability reasons, but this lab will just explore using one subnet in the VPN.

-So now we have our 2 subnets, one that only has local access and one with access to the outside world.
-Now we can spin up a fortigate in our VPC and get it connected to our subnets!
+So now we have our 2 subnets - one that only has local access and one that has access to the outside world.
+Time to spin up a fortigate in our VPC and get it connected to our subnets!

 ## FortiGate EC2 Instance

 The process for setting up the Fortigate EC2 instance is not much different than setting up a regular free tier t2.micro instance.
 We must go to the AWS Marketplace and subscribe for access to the FortiGate AMI (click [__here__](https://aws.amazon.com/marketplace/pp/Fortinet-Inc-Fortinet-FortiGate-Next-Generation-Fi/B00PCZSWDA) to access the marketplace page).
-As of the time this post is being written (05/2020), Fortinet is offering a 30 day free trial for their FortiGate platform.
+At the time this post was written (May 2020), Fortinet was offering a 30 day free trial for their FortiGate platform.
 Note that "free" here means that the AMI/software itself is free, but you will still be charged the standard price by AWS for the type of instance you use.
 In my case I am using the smallest possible instance for FortiGate which is a t2.small that runs $0.023 an hour.
-There are alot of options in the EC2 creation process, but for this lab we only need to configure the following:
+There are a lot of options in the EC2 creation process, but for this lab we only need to configure the following:

 1. Select our lab VPC
 2. Set PublicSubnet as the subnet
-3. The internal IP can be automatically chosen but I have used a static IP of 10.0.1.254 (in the public subnet) as it is personal preference. (see image below showing 1,2 and 3)
+3. The internal IP can be automatically chosen but I have used a static IP of 10.0.1.254 as it is personal preference. (see image below showing 1,2, and 3)
-4. Use a security group that is wide open for inbound and outbound access (this is not best practice but we can worry about hardening the network later).
+4. Use a security group that is wide open for inbound and outbound access (this is not considered best practice but we can worry about hardening the network later).
 This security group will also be used later for our private instances.

 ![instancenetwork](/1resources/images/awsvpn/instancenetwork.PNG)

-Now that this is done we have a t2.small FortiGate EC2 instance spinning up.
+Now that this is done, we have a t2.small FortiGate EC2 instance spinning up.
 As you know, our EC2 instance will have a public IP that will allow us to reach it over the internet.
 Since I have all of my elastic IPs available, I will allocate and then associate an elastic IP with my instance so the IP doesn't change and bring my VPN down.
-This looks like this:

 ![elasticip](/1resources/images/awsvpn/elasticip.PNG)